 If your initial application for HSRC approval was determined "Exempt" from formal HSRC review, institutional approval of your study is granted for a period of between one to five years so long as your approved study procedures are not modified in any way.

 Data collection using the Internet (e-mail, web-based surveys, chat rooms, etc.) presents unique issues of security, privacy, and the informed consent process that are not easily resolved.
-If using a web-based survey, refer to " Internet Research Issues " For other Internet data collection, it is advisable to call the HSRC office for guidance.
+If using a web-based survey, refer to Survey Research Requirements.
+For other Internet data collection, it is advisable to call the HSRC office for guidance.

 Researchers seeking access to participants through other agencies or institutions should fully inform these organizations about the purposes and procedures of the planned research.
 Official approval from a designated representative of the organization must be obtained and included with the materials you submit for HSRC review and approval.
-A sample letter of cooperation is available on the forms page of HSRC website.
-No participants may be recruited from these agencies or institutions until these organizations and the CWU HSRC have approved your research proposal.
+A sample letter of cooperation is available on the Forms and Templates page.
+No participants may be recruited from these agencies or institutions until these organizations and the HSRC have approved your research proposal.

-Investigators who wish to conduct research in other countries should consult with the HSRC regarding specific procedures for obtaining local (i.e., host community, country), as well as HSRC, approval of the research protocol.
+Investigators who wish to conduct research in other countries should consult with the HSRC regarding specific procedures for obtaining local (i.e., host community, country), approval of the research protocol.

 It is the usual practice of the HSRC to ask investigators to document the sources of instruments they are using.
 For each instrument not authored by the investigator, include evidence that permission has been granted from the author to use this instrument in its original or modified form.
 This may take the form of copies of correspondence (letters or emails) with an author which clearly states that the investigator has permission to use or modify the instrument before using it in this research.